Angna Enters: Emergence as a dancer

 Enters moved to New York to study at the Art Students League of New York in 1920, and began to study dance with Michio Itō the following year, eventually performing as Michio's partner in 1933.
 That year she created her first piece, an evocation of a statue of a Gothic Virgin, entitled Ecclesiastique.
 The piece later became Moyen Age.
-In 1934, she borrowed $25 with which to present her first solo program at the Greenwich Village Theater.
+In 1934, she borrowed $25 with which to present her first solo program at the Greenwich Village Theatre.
 Her solo program, The Theatre of Angna Enters, toured the United States and Europe until 1939 and was performed, though less often, until 1960.
 In 1934, Enters was awarded a Guggenheim Fellowship to study Hellenistic art forms in Athens, Greece.

 Visual artist

 Enters created a large body of visual art, including sketches, landscape drawings, archaeological studies, costume plates, water colors and oil portraits.
 Many of her sketches and paintings were exhibited in the United States and Europe.
 Her sketches were often costume designs for characters of her mime performances or set designs for plays.
 The Metropolitan Museum of Art in New York holds selected works by Enters, as do other museums.